positive-js/community-guidelines/COMMIT_MESSAGE_FORMAT.md

 ### Footer

-The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.
+The footer should contain any information about **Breaking Changes**.

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.